Scanners: The Showdown: Release

 The film was released on VHS by Republic Pictures in May 1995.
 A DVD has been released in Canada with its predecessor.

+The film along with its predecessor, was released on 4K Ultra HD and Blu-ray from Vinegar Syndrome in a double feature set on May 28, 2021.

 Reception

 TV Guide rated the film 2/5 stars and called it "entertaining exploitation fare", though the review criticized the emphasis put on gory special effects.
 Writing for Bloody Disgusting, Daniel Baldwin wrote that it is not as good as Scanner Cop but is still entertaining for its gore and performances.
 Leonard Maltin's capsule review calls it an "effective, entertaining sequel".